pingpong-labs/modules/README.md

 ### Module Entity

-Get an entity from specific module.
+Get an entity from a specific module.

 ```php
   $module = Module::get('blog');